Prabhat Kumar (civil servant)

-Prabhat Kumar is an Indian civil servant who serves as a Principal Commissioner of Customs and Indirect Taxes under the Central Board of Indirect Taxes and Customs (CBIC), Ministry of Finance, India.
+Prabhat Kumar is an Indian civil servant and author.
+An officer of the Indian Revenue Service, he holds the rank of Principal Commissioner of Customs and Indirect Taxes under the Central Board of Indirect Taxes and Customs (CBIC), Ministry of Finance.
+As of May 2026, he was serving as Principal Additional Director General at the Mumbai zonal campus of the National Academy of Customs Indirect Taxes and Narcotics (NACIN).